 These Fiji e-sim cards from Vinaka Fiji operate on the 4G/LTE network Vodafone.
 The Vinaka Fiji e-sim cards are data-only and incoming and outgoing calls are NOT supported.

 SimOptions is another trusted e-sim card provider.
 They sell an international e-sim card from AIS that is valid in 141 countries around the world:

 - 6 GB data for 15 days = $39.90 USD

 Click here to order an international e-sim card for Fiji.

 The AIS eSIM2FLY Global international e-sim card is also a data-only sim card, but it does come with a phone number from Thailand that starts with +66.
 Outgoing calls and sms are NOT supported, but incoming sms and calls are supported!

-Then there are also Nomad e-sim cards for Fiji, these e-sims are operated by Truphone and are quite expensive compared to Airalo and SimOptions.
+Then there are also Nomad e-sim cards for Fiji, these e-sims are operated by SingTel and they operate on the Vodafone 4G/LTE network.
+The Nomad e-sim card plans for Fiji are more expensive compared to Airalo.

 Before ordering an e-sim card for Fiji make sure your phone is unlocked and e-sim compatible otherwise an e-sim card won’t work on your phone.

 Where to buy a sim card for Fiji

 If you are flying into Fiji you are most probably landing at Nadi Airport, the main international hub for tourists traveling to Fiji.
 I have traveled to Nadi Airport several times this year and last year and buying a sim card is very easy and arguably the best place to buy your Fiji prepaid sim card.
 Check out my complete guide for buying a sim card at Nadi Airport.